 CONS: No countdown timer, no world time, adjusting the time can take a while

-The GWM530A-1 is one of the sleeker looking G-Shocks with a relatively low profile and has Multi-Band 6 capability for automatic time syncing.
-The watch automatically adjusts the time by receiving radio signals from transmitting stations in the US, UK, Germany, Japan (2), and China.
-A distinct advantage of this watch is that the digits on the LCD display are very large compared to other G-Shocks.
+The GWM530A-1 is one of the sleeker looking G-Shock watches with a relatively low profile and has the Multi-Band 6 function for automatic time syncing.
+The watch automatically adjusts the time by receiving radio signals from the transmitter stations in the US, UK, Germany, Japan (2), and China.
+An advantage of this watch is that the digits on the LCD display are very large compared to other G-Shocks.

 PROS: Large display, solar charging, Multi-Band 6

-CONS: Case design is not as distinctive as other models
+CONS: Case style is not as G-Shock-like as other models

-The AWGM100B-1A is a good upgrade from the G100-1BV if you want a solar-powered analog-digital G-Shock.
+The solar-powered AWGM100B-1A is a solid upgrade from the G100-1BV.
 This Tough Solar/Multi-Band 6 model features a simple all-black design with white analog hands for easy viewing.
-It is the only solar-powered analog model on this list and like the G100-1BV it is a smaller-sized analog G-Shock than the GA-100 models.
-This is a good choice for basic time-telling and worry-free operation this would be a solid choice, but if you plan to use functions like stopwatch and countdown timer often you may want to opt for an all-digital model with a larger LCD display.
+It is the only solar-powered analog model on this list, and like the G100-1BV, it is a smaller-sized analog G-Shock than the GA-100 models.
+This is a good choice for basic time-telling and maintenance-free operation, but if you plan to use functions like the stopwatch and countdown timer often, you may want to opt for an all-digital model with a larger LCD display.